rudijs/rudijs.github.io/_posts/2015-10-24-docker-elasticsearch-v2-geolocation-sort-and-filter.markdown

 ## Overview

+Now that Elasticsearch v2.0.0 is out lets take a quick look at how quick and easy it is to explore it's features using Docker.

+This post will demonstrate
-In this post we'll demonstrate two Elasticsearch v2.0.0 Geolocation features using the official Docker image with Linux Ubuntu 14.04:
+two Elasticsearch Geolocation features using the official Docker image with Linux Ubuntu 14.04:

 1. Sorting by Distance
 2. Geo Distance Filter